memahdii/vuln-proxy-project/README.md

 # Vulnerable Proxy Project

-A demonstration project showcasing SQL injection vulnerabilities and their mitigation through a proxy server.
+A demonstration project showcasing SQL injection and XSS vulnerabilities and their mitigation through a proxy server.
 This project consists of three main components:

-1. A vulnerable Flask application with SQL injection vulnerabilities
+1. A vulnerable Flask application with SQL injection and XSS vulnerabilities
-2. A proxy server that can filter SQL injection attempts
+2. A proxy server that can filter SQL injection and XSS attempts
 3. An attacker script that demonstrates both normal and malicious requests

 ## Project Structure